rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 1. <u>Given that existing information extraction systems for radiology reports often suffer from a lack of report coverage,</u> we measure the number of tokens and sentances in report sections covered by our schema.
  [RadGraph: Extracting Clinical Entities and Relations from Radiology Reports.]

+2. For future work, we plan to extend our research for different medical multimedia data and apply other anonymization methods, such as differential privacy, which we did not formally consider.
+[PTD: Privacy-Preserving Human Face Processing Framework using Tensor Decomposition]